Choose an option below or scroll down to read the entire document.

 Students receive the majority of their training from their Residence Assistants at the start of each semester.
 This training is received at mandatory floor meetings, scheduled during the first week of each semester.

-Students are provided with information regarding their floor, and their building as well as fire safety and MAC policies and procedures.
+Students are provided with information regarding their floor, their building as well as fire safety and MAC Policies and Procedures.
 Students are shown the location of pull stations, fire safety equipment (fire extinguishers and smoke alarms) and evacuation routes from the building.